 Tokyo is the largest city in the world with 37 million people roaming its streets.
 It’s full of culture, food, art, shopping, and entertainment everywhere you look.
 If you are a tourist there, it’s hard to know where to start.

-If you are anything like me, then you have the added challenge of wanting to find the more unique places in Tokyo.
+If you are anything like me, then you have the added challenge of wanting to find more unique places in Tokyo.
 I wanted to go beyond the typical sites that everyone goes to and find the quirky, underbelly, and unique things to do in Tokyo.
-And trust me – there’s plenty of unique in Tokyo!
+And trust me – there’s plenty of uniqueness in Tokyo!

 However, I’m not going to tell you to go to the cat cafes, maid cafes, penguin cafes, KitKat cafes, or the Robot shows (which are all very unique).
 I simply want to give you some ideas of how and where to get off the beaten path in Tokyo.

 These are all places I visited and loved, so consider them Ottsworld approved!

 1. Take a Food Tour in Yanaka

-One of my top travel tips is to take a food tour when you first arrive to a new city/country.
+One of my top travel tips is to take a food tour when you first arrive in a new city/country.
 After all, you eat 2 to 3 times a day every day and it will introduce you to the food and food culture of the region so that you can use that knowledge every day of your trip!

 There are 160,000 restaurants in Tokyo and that number is constantly growing.
 By taking a food tour, you can start to narrow down that 160,000 and learn what food is unique to a culture or region.